gonzalolazartemanzotti-bim/bim-dynamo-automation/dynamo/README.md

-# Python Scripts
+# Dynamo Graphs

-Python scripts developed for BIM automation workflows in Autodesk Revit.
+Collection of Dynamo graphs developed to automate BIM workflows in Autodesk Revit.

-These scripts are mainly focused on improving efficiency, data management, and automation of repetitive modeling and documentation tasks.
+These graphs are focused on reducing manual work, standardizing processes, and improving modeling efficiency in structural and MEP projects.

-## Applications
+## Typical Uses

-- Model data processing
+- Automatic parameter assignment
-- Parameter management
+- Model validation
-- Batch operations
+- Data consistency checks
-- Automation of repetitive tasks
+- Repetitive modeling automation
-- Improvement of productivity and consistency
+- Support for documentation workflows

 ## Requirements

 - Autodesk Revit
-- Dynamo (with Python node)
+- Dynamo
-- Basic knowledge of BIM workflows
+- Project templates properly configured

 ## Notes

-Scripts may require adaptation depending on Revit version, project standards, and template configuration.
+Graphs are intended as base tools and can be customized according to project standards and BIM execution plans.